NoroffFEU/development-platforms/firebase-case-study.md

 ## Features

-Firebase offers product features which can handle of your backend all for your projects, and more.
+Firebase offers product features which can handle all of your backend for your projects.
 Here are the most used features:

 **Real-time database**: A cloud-hosted NoSQL database that enables data to be stored and synced in real-time across all connected devices.